TIY-TN-FEE-2016-spring/assignments/04-surf-and-paddle/README.md

 * Use semantic html tags where needed
 * Effectively utilize some common css flex box for layouts
-* Able to leverage and understand the use of `absolute` vs `relative` in context of positioning.
+* Able to leverage and understand the use of flexbox, floats, and position in context of positioning (most of the layout should be flexbox or no positioning work).
 * The menu items need to also have differing states based on a hover, and although not articulated in the provided image, they need to be styled.

 ## Details